mitbans/Predicting-Genetic-Disorder/README.md

 **Author:** Mitali Bansal

-🔍 **Research Question:** How can we accurately predict the type and subclass of genetic disorders in children based on their medical information and family history?
+**🔍 Research Question:** How can we accurately predict the type and subclass of genetic disorders in children based on their medical information and family history?

-## Executive summary
+## 🎯 Executive summary
 ### Rationale
 As per reports, as a consequence of the unsustainable increase in population and a lack of access to adequate health care, food, and shelter, the number of genetic disorder ailments have increased.
 Hereditary illnesses are becoming more common due to a lack of understanding about the need for genetic testing.
 Often kids die as a result of these illnesses, thus genetic testing during pregnancy is critical.